noraworld/issue-recorder/README.md

 # Issue Recorder
-Issue Recorder lets you save all comments on an issue to a file in your repository.
+Issue Recorder lets you save all comments on an issue to a file in your repository or within another issue.
 Markdown is fully supported.

 It is assumed to work by triggering the issue closed event.
-For instance, when you close an issue, it starts to work and saves all the comments including their body on the issue you close to a specific file you configure.
+For instance, when you close an issue, it starts to work and saves all the comments, including their body, on the issue you close to a specific file or another issue you configure.

 | Issue                            | →   | Markdown File                                    |
 | :------------------------------: | --- | :----------------------------------------------: |